 Who we are

-For over 50 years, Autism Together has been providing support to people with autism, offering a wide range of residential services, supported living, day services and community support from our base in Wirral, UK.
+For over 50 years, Autism Together has been providing support to people on the autism spectrum, offering a wide range of residential services, supported living, day services and community support from our base in Wirral, UK.

 We were formed in 1968 when a group of parents established The Wirral Society for Autistic Children, which later became Autism Together.

-Research has shown that specialist education and structured support can really make a difference to the life of a person with autism.
+Research has shown that specialist education and structured support can really make a difference to the life of an autistic person.

-Every person with autism is unique, so we work with each individual to help them overcome the difficulties autism presents them with, enabling them to lead a meaningful and fulfilling life.
+Autism affects everyone differently, so we work with each individual to help them overcome the difficulties the condition presents them with, helping them to lead a creative and fulfilling life.

-As a specialist provider of support to individuals with autism, Autism Together recognises each person has a right to live their life as they choose.
+As a specialist provider of autism-specific support, our organisation recognises that each person has a right to live their life as they choose.
 In recognising this right we create a shared understanding of each person’s strengths and needs, and ensure each person’s preferred way of communicating these is respected and implemented by all our staff.

 Our philosophy remains firmly rooted in a belief that: